nathanjordan/thesis/README.md

 My graduate thesis from the University of Nevada entitled

-*HTTP-based Solutions to The Extension of The NCS Brain Simulator*
+__HTTP-based Solutions to The Extension of The NCS Brain Simulator__

-Accepted by my commitee
+Accepted by my graduate commitee

 * Dr. Frederick C. Harris Jr. (CSE, UNR)
 * Dr. Sergiu M. Dascalu (CSE, UNR)